ditpoo/inventory_marketplace/README.md

     - npm run build
     - npm run locally synth
-    - npm run locally bootstarp
+    - npm run locally bootstrap
     - npm run locally deploy

 The above command will deploy the lambda, sqs, sns on the localstack using cdk, cdk-local